Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 I won't talk about the JS part as I used it purely to handle on click events and show/hide certain elements.
 I chose SCSS because it has a more natural way of defining CSS classes than directly writing in CSS.

-The main benefits that SCSS or SASS bring me are the following:
+The main benefits that SCSS or SASS gives me are the following:

 1. Variables
 2. Nested style